bsubei/codecrafters-redis-cpp/README.md

 - `make run -- <any args go here>` if you want to run the `server` executable with flags.
 - NOTE: you can't combine multiple rules (like `make clean run`) if you also try to pass arguments.

+# Bugs / Missing Features / TODOs

+- [ ] the code that reads from the client socket can only handle 1024 bytes.
+- [ ] can't handle client messages with newlines (?)
+- [ ] GET commands don't support multiple args or wildcards.
+- [ ] set up `*san` builds and run them regularly.

 # Progress Log